ddc-java-12/personal-android-project-HDawson-coder/docs/index.md

 * Current State of functionality

+  * The user is prompted to log in using Google Sign in after initial installation and app launch.
   * The app has a drawer activity that allows the user to switch between the home screen, notes screen and plants screen.
-  * The home screen displays a basic picture with the words "Garden Buddy".
+  * The home screen displays the words "This is the Home Screen"
+  * The plants fragment displays the words "This is the plant Screen"
-  * The notes screen allows the user to switch between the four plants currently in the database, add notes, and see the notes assigned to each plant and category.
+  * The notes fragment allows the user to switch between the four plants currently in the database, add notes, and see the notes assigned to each plant and category through a recycler view.

 * Aesthetic/cosmetic Enhancements